-A: Our inspector of elections, Computershare Trust Company, N.A., will count the votes cast by proxy and in person at the Annual Meeting.
+A: Our inspector of elections, Computershare Trust Company, N.A., will count the votes cast by proxy and online during the Annual Meeting.

 Q: Who can attend the Annual Meeting?

 A: All shareholders are invited to attend the Annual Meeting.